Collision & Repair Technology

 |Hispanic or Latino||129|

-Americans aren’t the only ones with an interest in Autobody/Collision and Repair Technology/Technician.
+Autobody/Collision and Repair Technology/Technician appeals to people across the globe.
 About 0.2% of those with this major are international students.

 How Much Do Collision & Repair Technology Majors Make?